Discover 15 must-see sights and monuments in Germany, from the Brandenburg Gate to Neuschwanstein Castle and the Black Forest.

 13. Munich

+The kick-off of the European Championships will take place in Munich’s Allianz Arena on June 14, which is the perfect opportunity to discover this city.
 At the mere mention of Munich, Oktoberfest is usually the first thing to spring to mind.
 However, the Bavarian capital has a lot more to offer.
-With alpine views, the city enjoys the incomparable natural scenery that couples nicely with its cosmopolitan vibes, rendering the city one of the best places to live.
+With alpine views, the city enjoys natural scenery that couples nicely with its cosmopolitan vibes, rendering the city one of the best places to live.
 Start your visit in Marienplatz, the city’s hub, and don’t miss the Deutsches Museum or the Allianz Arena.

 14. Bavaria’s Castles

-South of Munich lays a lush region studded with the various palaces of King Ludwig II of Bavaria.
-Although we have already mentioned the Neuschwanstein Castle, which is probably the most famous of them all, it is also worthwhile to point out Hohenschwangau (the palace of youth), Linderhof (inspired by the Palace of Versailles), and Herrenchiemse (on the Chiemsee islands).
+South of Munich lies a lush region studded with the various palaces of King Ludwig II of Bavaria.
+Although we’ve already mentioned the Neuschwanstein Castle, which is probably the most famous of them all, Hohenschwangau (the palace of youth), Linderhof (inspired by the Palace of Versailles), and Herrenchiemse (on the Chiemsee islands) are all well-worth a visit.
+From Munich, several excursions depart that allow you to visit these castles and beautiful villages, such as Oberammergau, in a single day.